Linda Linda Linda; slice of life done good

 It’s a warmly nostalgic take on youth and, much like Honey & Clover, there’s a very clear sense that this is an ephemeral era, knowingly short-lived, passing-by too fast.
 Towards the end of the film, one of the girls (the drummer, played by Aki Maeda) carefully plans to confess her love to a long-held crush.
 Everything is right about the scene; it’s pouring with rain, they are all alone, the guy is shielding her with his umbrella, but when the moment of truth comes, the girl still can’t find the courage in her heart to explain her feelings, and so, nothing happens.
 Often times, that’s the way it goes.
 Besides, there is always tomorrow.

-27 replies on “Linda Linda Linda; slice of life done good”
+27 responses to “Linda Linda Linda; slice of life done good”

 I think I liked this movie even more than H&C. The actresses convinced me that the characters they were playing really did bond and enjoy each others’ company.
 I think it took me a while to get the song out of my head too.